Children & Youth Programs

 Children and Youth Programs Sunday Mornings

 At 9:15 am, children, youth, and adults are invited to gather in the Sanctuary.
-We gather in community to hear a story, having a meaningful conversation, sing, meditate and pray together.
-Children and youth go to age-specific classes to explore the principles and sources of Unitarian Universalism.
-Several times during the year, mult-generational worship in the Sanctuary takes the place of age-specific classes.
+We gather in community to hear a story (called the "Wisdom Story"), have a meaningful conversation, sing, meditate and pray together.
+Children and youth then go to age-specific classes to explore the principles and sources of Unitarian Universalism.
+Several times during the year, multi-generational worship in the Sanctuary takes the place of age-specific classes.

 Other Activities for Youth